 The territory assigned to each company in ConnectWise can be used to filter what companies are synced between e-automate and ConnectWise.
 The territory is shown on the company record here:

-**Agreements and sales orders have a location field option, this is NOT where the sync is looking for the territory.
+**Agreements and sales orders have a location field option; this is NOT where the sync is looking for the territory.
 It is ALWAYS looking at the Territory name on the Company record.

 Territory names are found in ConnectWise in My Company, on the structure tab:

 If you enter a territory name in variable W, only companies assigned to that territory will be synced.
-The territory name in ConnectWise must match exactly to the variable, including capitalization and spacing.
+The territory name in ConnectWise must exactly match the variable, including capitalization and spacing.
 If there is a territory entered and that name doesn't match exactly to the company territory, that company will be skipped and will not sync.
-Please keep in mind that this territory variable applies to ALL ConnectWise syncs: ID964 Agreements, ID965 Service Tickets and ID966 Sales Orders.
-Each of these syncs will check to ensure that the company assigned to the agreement, service ticket or sales order has the correct territory to match Variable W. If the territory does not match, the sync will skip entering the information.
+Please keep in mind that this territory variable applies to ALL ConnectWise syncs: ID964 Agreements, ID965 Service Tickets, and ID966 Sales Orders.
+Each of these syncs will check to ensure that the company assigned to the agreement, service ticket, or sales order has the correct territory to match Variable W. If the territory does not match, the sync will skip entering the information.

 If you are inserting companies from e-automate to ConnectWise and need to assign a territory to these companies, you can do so by entering the territory name in Variable 3.
+The territory field is added on insert, but is not touched on updates.
+If you would like the territory updated when the company record is updated, please send an email to help@ceojuice.com requesting this change.

 Sales Reps